 Low-cost Policies: Low-cost auto policies are designed for drivers who cannot afford regularly priced auto policies or who have little or no assets to protect.
 New Jersey's Basic Policy offers $15,000 in personal injury protection, up to $250,000 in medical benefits for catastrophic injuries and $5,000 property damage liability.
 Policyholders have the option to buy $10,000 bodily injury liability coverage but they cannot buy uninsured, underinsured or collision and comprehensive coverage.
 The newer Dollar-A-Day policy provides emergency medical care coverage immediately after an accident and $10,000 death benefits but no coverage for liability.

 California's program for low-income drivers is administered by the California Assigned Risk Program.
 Every auto insurer doing business in the state must take their “fair share” of applicants.
 The program was originally set up in 1999 for drivers in Los Angeles and San Francisco counties.
-By the end of 2007, low-cost auto policies had become available to all drivers in the state and in 2010, the program was extended through the end of 2015.
+By the end of 2007, low-cost auto policies had become available to all drivers in the state.
 In 2012, premiums were lowered statewide resulting from a decrease in crashes and damage in 2011 caused by policyholders.

 Only drivers over age 19 with good driving records and low incomes (up to 250 percent of the poverty level) are eligible.
-Applicants must have motor vehicles valued at $20,000 or less.
+Applicants must have motor vehicles valued at $25,000 or less.
 Rates are set in each county so that premiums are sufficient to cover losses and expenses in each county.
 The policy provides up to $10,000 in liability coverage for one person involved in an accident and up to $20,000 for more than one person.
 It also includes payment options, allowing a 15 percent deposit and six monthly installments, optional $10,000/$20,000 uninsured motorist bodily injury coverage and $1,000 medical payments coverage.
-The program had fewer than 10,000 policies in effect as of year-end 2011.
+As of January 2015, drivers who had not previously been continually licensed for the past three years are now eligible to use the program.
+The program had about 11,000 policies in effect as of March 2014.

 Undocumented Immigrant Drivers Licenses: Proponents in favor of granting undocumented immigrants drivers licenses say that the requirement would promote safety and responsibility by ensuring drivers have passed a driving exam and have insurance, as is generally required for licenses, and would ensure that more complete data is available to officials checking drivers license data bases for information on an individual driver, such as place of residence or driving record.
 Opponents say the licenses create a security risk by potentially providing illegal immigrants with ease of access to secure buildings and other privileges.